1. Submission procedure and workflow

 - Export as PDF.
 Do not use the PDF file downloaded from the preprint server to submit your article to Peer Community Journal

-Prepare a bibtex export of your article’s references (not of your whole reference collection).
+Prepare a Bibtex export of your article’s references (not of your whole reference collection).
 Such export file is easily obtained from your reference management software (Endnote, Zotero, Mendeley, …).
 For LaTex users, if you only have a colossal bib file containing the references of your entire life, you should reduce it to the references of your submitted article by using the instructions you can find there.

 4.4 If you did not use the PCI submission template